List of Mikoyan-Gurevich MiG-21 operators: Guinea

-Squadrons known to operate the MiG-21 Bison include 3 Sqn "Cobras", No. 4 Squadron IAF "Oorials", 15 Sqn "Flying Lances", 21 Sqn "Ankush", 23 Sqn "Cheetahs", 24 Sqn "Hunting Hawks", 26 Sqn "Warriors", 32 Sqn "Thunderbirds", 35 Sqn "Rapiers", 37 Sqn "Black Panthers", 45 Sqn "Flying Daggers" and 51 Sqn "Sword Arms".

 Libya

-Libyan Arab Air Force.
+Libyan Air Force: 12 in service as of 2023.

 In 1976, Libya ordered 64 MiG-21bis fighters and MiG-21UM trainers.
 Nine of these were used to train and equip a force envisaged as the core of the future "Palestinian Air Force", which would be established once Palestine would have been "freed".
 33 MiG-21s were still in service in 2006 according to an Israeli intelligence report; presently, there is one squadron, the 1021st based at Gamal Abdel Nasser AB near Tobruk, still operating MiG-21bis fighters and MiG-21UM trainers.